(YQ) News: Did You Lose Money on Your 17 Education & Technology Investment? Stock Price has Plummeted Since IPO - Contact Johnson Fistel

-San Diego, California--(Newsfile Corp. - July 3, 2022) - Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether 17 Education & Technology Group Inc. ("17 Education " or the "Company") YQ, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, July 02, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether 17 Education & Technology Group Inc. ("17 Education " or the "Company") YQ, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focus on investors' losses and whether they may be recovered under the federal securities laws.

 What if I purchased 17 Education common stock?
 If you purchased 17 Education common stock and suffered losses on your investment, join our investigation now: